SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 The LPWAN agent passes in the following fragments to the codec microservice:

 * *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
-* *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory
+* *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory.
 * *value* - The actual value to be decoded.
-The value is a series of bytes encoded as a hexadecimal string
+The value is a series of bytes encoded as a hexadecimal string.

 **Example:**